the-craftlab/gluecraft/README.md

   max_depth: 8  # GitHub's limit
 ```

-Run `jpd-github-connector sync` and you get:
+Run `gluecraft-jpd sync` and you get:

 * **JPD issues synced to GitHub** - Each JPD issue becomes a GitHub issue with mapped fields
 * **Hierarchies as sub-issues** - Parent-child relationships from JPD appear as GitHub sub-issues with task lists